Key takeaways

 Core components of financial data security services

 A complete financial data security service blends people, process, and tech.
-The design uses defense in depth, each layer backs up the others.
+The design uses defense in depth.
+Each layer backs up the others.

 Governance and access

 Start with clear rules.
 Define what is confidential, restricted, or public.
-Use role based access control to match permissions to tasks.
+Use role based access control (RBAC) to match permissions to tasks.
 Apply least privilege so each user only sees what they need.
-Segregate duties so no single person can initiate and approve the same payment.
-Use multi factor authentication everywhere, pair it with single sign on for smooth login that still checks identity.
-Keep access logs and review them.
-Remove stale accounts quickly.
-Tie approvals to named roles, not to shared inboxes.

 Further reading